 Additional features of this building include: Full basement with built-in cedar closets, New windows throughout, and Pointing and facade work done.

-The Carnegie Hill section of Manhattan, full of magnificient townhouses that are rarely for sale because their owners tend to hang on to them, has wonderful access to Central Park.
-Larger buildings house prewar apartments of six or seven rooms, known as “Classic Sixes” and “Classic Sevens,” but the light in the area is generous as even these magnificient co-ops are usually not too tall.
-The resulting old-world feel, which bathes even modern condos in Carnegie Hill, shows you why steel tycoon Andrew Carnegie picked this quiet, countrified section of Manhattan as the place to build his ultimate family home.
+The Carnegie Hill section of Manhattan, full of magnificent townhouses rarely for sale, has convenient access to Central Park.
+Larger buildings house prewar apartments of six or seven rooms, known as “Classic Sixes” and “Classic Sevens.”
+The light in the area remains generous though, as even these magnificent co-ops are usually modest in height.
+The resulting old-world feel, which influences even modern condos in Carnegie Hill, illustrates why steel tycoon Andrew Carnegie selected this quiet, countrified section of Manhattan as the place to build his ultimate family home.
 (You can still visit it today on your way to buy or rent an apartment — it’s now a branch of the Smithsonian known as the Cooper-Hewitt museum.)